BasisVR/MS-BASISSA-Billiards/README.md

 ## MS-VRCSA Billiards

-A VRChat Billiards table by Neko Mabel and Sacchan
+A VRChat Billiards table by Neko Mabel and Sacchan modified to work in basis by dooly

 This table is a fork of the Pool Parlor table by metaphira and Toasterly
 Originally coded by Harry-T